KelvinBeerJones/ceda_database/README.md

 [clean_rai_data](https://github.com/KelvinBeerJones/clean_rai_data) is private - the data is proprietary

-Additional data was extracted from the microfilm records at the RAI archives of over 1000 subscribers and officers of the Aborigines Protection Society of London, from 1837.
+Additional data was extracted from the microfilm records at the RAI archives of over 1000 subscribers and officers of the Aborigines Protection Society of London, from 1837 to 1870.

 [clean_aps_data](https://github.com/KelvinBeerJones/clean_aps_data) is private - the data is proprietary

-Additional data was extracted from the manuscript records of the Society of Friends (Quakers) in Britain, London, comprising 83 Quakers concerned with the origins of the institutionalisation of anthropology (ethnology) in Britain.
+Additional data was extracted from the manuscript records of the Society of Friends (Quakers) in Britain, London, comprising 83 Quakers concerned with the origins of the institutionalisation of anthropology (ethnology) in Britain 1830 to 1837.

 [clean_qca_data](https://github.com/KelvinBeerJones/clean_qca_data) is private - the data is proprietary

-The repo clean_kbj_data is private - the csv files here combine the cleaned csv files from clean_aps_data and clean_qca_data to bring all of my own research data to one place.
+[clean_kbj_data](https://github.com/KelvinBeerJones/clean_kbj_data) is private - the csv files here combine the cleaned csv files from clean_aps_data and clean_qca_data to bring all of my own research data to one place.

 ## Authority Structure